biointec/columba/README.md

         manbest  Manual best improvement for kianfar scheme (only for ed = 4) pigeon   Pigeonhole scheme
         01*0    01*0 search scheme
+        custom  custom search scheme, takes one parameter which is the path to the folder containing this search scheme

 [ext]
-        one of the following: fq, fastq, FASTA, fasta, faFollowing input files are required:
+        one of the following: fq, fastq, FASTA, fasta, fa Following input files are required:
         <base filename>.txt: input text T
         <base filename>.cct: charachter counts table
         <base filename>.sa.[saSF]: suffix array sample every [saSF] elements